JetBrains/Exposed/SQLServer.md

 ##SQL Server dialect

+### Limitations

-* Batch insert is not supported, because SQLServer do not return generated keys.
+* Batch insert actually inserts rows one by one, because SQLServer do not return generated keys.
+* SQL Server looses precision when it stores timestamps.

 ### Running tests locally